-All our models have multimodal capabilities.
+Some of our models have multimodal capabilities.
 This means that they understand not only text, but also images.
 This capability opens up a host of possibilities that conventional machine learning methods can only achieve with costly data labeling and training.
-There are many applications for this technology, from Optical Character Recognition (OCR) to image classification.
+There are many applications for this technology, from object detection to image classification.
 Just click on the "Multimodal" tab in the Playground to get started!

 Similar to text-only usage, our multimodal models try to find the best continuation for a given input.
-If prompted, the model will return a piece of text.
+If prompted, the model will return a text completion.
 Currently, we do not offer the possibility to generate images using our multimodal functionality.

 Model generation is affected by a variety of factors, such as: